This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Shingles is a painful infection caused by the same virus that causes chickenpox (varicella-zoster virus).
+Shingles is a painful rash.
+Shingles is caused by the same virus that causes chickenpox (varicella-zoster).
 After you get chickenpox, the virus stays in your body for several years without causing any symptoms.
 Shingles occurs when the virus becomes active again.
-Once active, the virus will travel along a nerve to your skin and cause a rash.
+The active virus travels along a nerve to your skin and causes a rash.

 Return to the emergency department if: